appbaseio/esc/phrase-search/phrase_match.md

 We will use default English analyzer at the index time which can apply stemming, remove stop words, add synonyms to give us better results.

+### English Analyzer
+The default analyzer of Elasticsearch contains following components:
+* **Tokenizer**: Splits the text into individual words by space or defined grammar.
+* **TokenFilters**: Filters the tokenized words.
+It lowercases all tokens, removes stop words, removes redundant tokens etc.

+English analyzer analyzes the text in the following way.
+Example text - "I'm not happy about the foxes ".
+* First it tokenizes the text into words - [I'm, not, happy, about, the, foxes]
+* Lowercases tokens: [i'm, not, happy, about, the, foxes]
+* Removes stopwords: [i'm, happy, about, foxes]
+* Stems tokens to their root form: [i'm, happi, about, fox]

+By using the english analyzer, we can match text more loosely.

-In this section, we will specify the mappings for our `text` field.
+Now, we will specify the mappings for our `text` field.
 Elasticsearch will create mappings dynamically for the rest of the fields.

 ### Put Mappings